ua-gist-604b-f23/postgis-osm-load/README.md

 - Nov 2020 article noting recent heavy corporate investment in OSM [link](https://joemorrison.medium.com/openstreetmap-is-having-a-moment-dcc7eef1bb01)

 ## Deliverables
-`osm`
-- `import.cmd` (or `import.sh` for linuz/osx users) in a `osm` branch with a Pull Request to merge with master.
-- `osm_qgis_screenshot.png` - A screenshot of QGIS showing the OSM layers loaded from PostGIS, zoomed into Tucson.
+in a new branch, `osm`:
+- `import.sh`

-`import.cmd` (or `import.sh` for linux/mac users) should contain all commands used to import the data into PostgreSQL.
+`import.sh` should contain all commands used to import the data into PostgreSQL.
 In practice, this file would be a functioning shell script that could be re-used to perform the full data import from the  unzipped shapefile to having fully populated tables in PostgreSQL.

-## Prerequisites
-- Docker is installed
-- `gist604b` docker network was created like `docker create network gist604b`
-- `postgis` container is running on the `gist604b` network and has a local directory mounted.

-## Quick Note on PostgreSQL environment
-When you connect to the database you must provide `username`, `password` `hostname`, `port`, and `database`.
-For command line programs these will be set to defaults if not provided.
-These are the defaults for `psql`:
-- username: whatever you're currently logged in as (i.e., your windows/mac/linux username)
-- password: you can create a default password by adding an environment variable PGPASSWORD
-- hostname: `localhost` (or, if using a VM, its IP address)
-- port: `25432` (default is 5432 but we are exposing 25432 for these assignments)
-- database: same as your username

-These can be overriden in psql by adding command line switches:

-`psql -U $USERNAME -h $HOST -d $DATABASE`

 ### OpenStreetMap Data Model
 Read about the OSM Data Model at [https://labs.mapbox.com/mapping/osm-data-model/](https://labs.mapbox.com/mapping/osm-data-model/).
 OSM Treats the world as vectors, specifically using the terminology `nodes`, `ways`, and `relations`.
 It does not